The Best 2 Days in Ephesus Itinerary

 Mosaic Terrace houses Ephesus

-The Prytaneion, which symbolizes the heart of Ephesus, was used for religious ceremonies during the third century B.C.
-Moreover, the altar is still visible today, indicating the location on the floor marked with red.
-Pope Benedict XVI, who became a Pilgrim in the Aegean town of Selcuk, visited the House of the Virgin Mary just as Paul VI and John Paul II did before him.
+The Prytaneion, which symbolises the heart of Ephesus, was used for religious ceremonies during the third century B.C.
+Moreover, the altar is still visible today, marked on the floor with a red spot.
+Pope Benedict XVI, who became a Pilgrim in the Aegean town of Selçuk, visited the House of the Virgin Mary just as Paul VI and John Paul II did before him.

 A view of ruins in Curetes Street in Ephesus.
 This street took its name from the priests who were called Curetes.